naveedkhan1998/ECE-9014/README.md

 http://localhost:5555
 ```

-Or if you have PgAdmin installed on your machine, you can use it instead.
+Alternatively, if you have PgAdmin installed on your machine, you can use it instead.

 ### 4. Connect to the PgAdmin Server

-- In PgAdmin, click on "Add New Server" or a similar option.
-- Configure the connection settings as follows:
-  - **Host:** Enter "localhost"
+Login using the following credentials:

-  - **Username:** Use "postgres" or "postgres@postgres.com.
+- **Email:** Use "postgres@postgres.com".
 - **Password:** Enter "postgres" as the password.

+Click "Login" to establish a connection to the server.

+### 5. Adding the Server

+In PgAdmin, click on "Add New Server" or a similar option.
+Configure the connection settings as follows:

+- **Host:** Enter "localhost" or "postgres"
+- **Email:** Use "postgres@postgres.com".
+- **Password:** Enter "postgres" as the password.
 - **Port:** 5432
-- Click "Save" or "Connect" to establish a connection to the server.

-### 5. Adding the Server
-- Right click and click on the option to create a server
-- Add the hostname as "postgres" or "localhost"
-- Port as 5432
-- Username, password & Maintenance Database as postgres

 You are now ready to work on the project using PgAdmin.